 - (i) The Applicant shall assess the expected air pollutant impacts at the identified ASRs based on an assumed reasonably worst-case scenario under normal operating conditions.
 If the assessment indicates likely exceedances of the recommended limits in the TM at the development and the nearby ASRs, a quantitative assessment should be carried out to evaluate the operational phase air quality impacts at the identified ASRs.
-The Applicant shall follow the methodology set out in section 5 below when carrying out the quantitative assessment. - (ii) The air pollution impacts of future road traffic shall be calculated based on the highest emission strength from the road within the next 15 years upon commissioning of the proposed development.
-The Applicant shall demonstrate that the selected year of assessment represents the highest emission scenario given the combination of vehicular emission factors and traffic flow for the selected year.
-The Fleet Average Emission Factors used in the assessment shall be agreed with the Director.
-If necessary, the Fleet Average Emission Factors shall be determined by a motor vehicle emission model such as EMFAC-HK model to be agreed with the Director.
+The Applicant shall follow the methodology set out in sections 5-7 below when carrying out the quantitative assessment. - (ii) The Applicant shall propose Fleet Average Emission Factors for assessing vehicle emissions.
+If necessary, the Fleet Average Emission Factors shall be derived by a motor vehicle emission model such as EMFAC-HK model and documented in the EIA report.
+The Fleet Average Emission Factors used in the assessment shall be agreed by the Director.
 The traffic flow data and assumptions, such as the exhaust technology fractions, vehicle age/population distribution, traffic forecast and speed fractions, that are used in the assessment shall be presented in the form of both summary table(s) and graph(s).